Maree Davenport: Post-parliament

+She is a Board Director of St Vincent's Institute for Medical Research Foundation and Her Place Women's Museum Australia and a member of Chief Executive Women.

-Davenport Chaired the Minister for Planning's Building Advisory Council (BAC) 2013 to 2019.
-She served as a Member of the Building Appeals Board at the Victorian Building Authority, 2010 to 2013.
+Davenport chaired the Minister for Planning's Building Advisory Council from 2013 to 2019.
+She served as a member of the Building Appeals Board at the Victorian Building Authority from 2010 to 2013.